bbgdzxng1/interlace-detection-test-patterns/README.md

 ### DGPulldown
 - This script uses DGPulldown 1.0.11 by Donald A. Graft & others to generate the soft telecine test pattern.
 - Caveat: The dgpulldown 1.0.11-L (Linux/macOS) port has some build quirks on compilation on macOS.
-- dgpulldown appears to generate a 3:2 pulldown pattern when soft telecine is applied (* citation needed) since 'repeatfields,idet' produces the same result as FFmpeg's 'pulldown=pattern=32' hard telecine.  dgpulldown does not offer an option to specify [ 23 | 32 | 2332 ] pulldown patterns.
+- dgpulldown generate a 3:2 pulldown pattern since 'repeatfields,idet' produces the same result as FFmpeg's 'pulldown=pattern=32' hard telecine.  dgpulldown does not offer an option to specify alternate [ 23 | 32 | 2332 ] pulldown patterns.
 Caveat: The pulldown pattern may also depend on the version of dgpulldown.

 #### TODO

 - [ ] Add an interlaced tff "untagged" test case.
-- [x] Overlay the names of the test cases into each video.
-WARNING: progressive test case has the wrong overlay.
-Really needs a separate progressive function.
-- [ ] Only analyse if optional dependency is installed (WIP)
+- [ ] Only analyse if optional dependency is installed
-- [ ] Use `jq` for parsing and summarizing the json (WIP)
+- [ ] Use `jq` for parsing and summarizing the json
-- [x] -flags:v '+bitexact' # so as to avoid unnecessry git changes
-- [x] -flags:a '+bitexact' # so as to avoid unnecessry git changes
 - [ ] Add gnuplot graphs to plot csv/tsv to svg.
 - [ ] Investigate audio frame_size.
-- [ ] Add Github release(s) of output media.
+- [ ] Add a Github release(s) of output media.
 - [ ] If someone wants to add PAL / 625 / 576 outputs they are welcome.
 - [ ] mediainfo has separate fields for "FrameRate_Original" and "FrameRate" - although I have not yet got DGPulldown to trigger this behavior.
 Needs further digging.
+- [x] Overlay the names of the test cases into each video.
+- [x] Add a separate progressive function.
+- [x] Add `-flags:v '+bitexact'` # to avoid unnecessry git changes in media files between architectures

 ## Notes